On a generalised form of subjective probability: Discussion

 {\bf Criticism 3: Dependence of probabilities on the reference set}

-As was the case in Bowater~(2017a, 2017b), probabilities depend in general on the reference set of events $R$ with respect to which they are defined.
-This is due to the fact that, in general, the relative internal and external strengths of a distribution function depend on the reference set $R$ that is being used.
-As alluded to in Section~\ref{sec8}, this issue though is made substantially less important by taking into account that reference sets may often be regarded as being compatible according to the definition given in Section~\ref{sec6}.
+As was the case in Bowater~(2017a, 2017b), probabilities and the strength of probabilities need to be regarded, in general, as being dependent on the reference set of events $R$ with respect to which the probabilities concerned are defined.
+As far as the present paper is concerned, this means that we need to regard the relative internal and external strengths of a distribution function as being generally dependent on the set $R$ that is being used.
+As alluded to in Section~\ref{sec8}, this issue though is made substantially less important by taking into account that reference sets may often be regarded as being compatible for given values of $\lambda$ according to the definition given in Section~\ref{sec6}.

-We could of course attempt to remove this dependence completely by defining the reference set of events $R$ under the added condition that the set of events $O=\{ O_1, O_2, \ldots, O_k \}$ in the case where $R$ is discrete, or the continuous variable $V$ in the case where $R$ is continuous, must be the outcomes or outcome of a well-understood physical experiment.
+We could of course attempt to completely remove the dependency in question by defining the reference set of events $R$ under the added condition that the set of events $O=\{ O_1, O_2, \ldots, O_k \}$ in the case where $R$ is discrete, or the continuous variable $V$ in the case where $R$ is continuous, must be the outcomes or outcome of a well-understood physical experiment.
 For a continuous reference set $R$, this would mean that the set $R$ would be composed entirely of scaling events according to the definition in Section~\ref{sec3}.
 However, placing this extra condition on the set $R$ would not appear to be that helpful for at least two reasons.

-First, since the definition of the set $\mathcal{F}[a]$ for a continuous distribution function given in equation~(\ref{equ8}) does not depend on the concept of a scaling event, the definitions of the set $R$ given in Section~\ref{sec1} allow us at least to define the concepts of relative internal and external strength of a continuous distribution function without entering into a potentially woolly discussion about when an outcome or set of outcomes can or should be classified as being generated by a well-understood physical experiment.
-The second reason for using these earlier given definitions of the set $R$ is that, in some situations, it may be useful to base assessments of uncertainty on a set $R$ that contains events that are not associated at all with the outcome or outcomes of a well-understood physical experiment.
+First, since the definition of the set $\mathcal{F}[a]$ for a continuous distribution function given in equation~(\ref{equ8}) does not depend on the concept of a scaling event, the definitions of the set $R$ given in Section~\ref{sec1} allow us at least to define the concepts of relative internal and external strength of a continuous distribution function without entering into a potentially woolly discussion about when an outcome or set of outcomes can or should be classified as the outcome or outcomes of a well-understood physical experiment.
+The second reason for using these earlier given definitions of the set $R$ is that, in some situations, it may be useful to base assessments of uncertainty on a set $R$ that does not contain any event that could be regarded as being an outcome of a simple type of physical experiment.